How to Install LibreOffice on Debian (13, 12, 11)

 LibreOffice Not Appearing in Application Menu

-This issue typically occurs with manual DEB installations if the desktop integration package was not installed.
-Fortunately, the fix is straightforward.
+This issue typically occurs with manual DEB installations when the desktop integration package was not installed.

 Diagnostic: Check if the desktop integration package is installed: